Cruising the NY Harbor and the Hudson River

 Skyscrapers, of course, are on everyone’s mind when they visit New York and cruising along its waterfront makes it very easy to see them.
 The famous Circle Line tour boats, for example, hold hundreds of passengers and employ highly skilled guides who keep everyone informed about the buildings and entertained throughout their voyages (tipping at the end of the trip is encouraged).

 On beautiful summer days (sunny or hazy), expect long boarding lines.
-These lines are made somewhat easier by freelance beverage venders who help keep waiting people refreshed.
+These lines are made somewhat easier by freelance beverage vendors who help keep waiting people refreshed.
 For convenience, bring a bottle of water with you.
 Also consider bringing a small umbrella to shelter yourself from the sun while waiting to board.
-Do not, however, use the umbrella during the cruise, as it will block other people's views.
+Do not, however, use the umbrella during the cruise, as it will block other people’s views.

 NOTE: Beverages and snacks are sold for cash only during the cruise, so bring money.
-For more information, visit Circle-Line Sightseeing at 42nd Street and Circle Line Downtown.

 Some of the more picturesque tour boats are offered by the Classic Harbor Line, located at Pier 62 in New York’s stunning Chelsea Piers (a must-see even if you don’t plan on sailing).